stephan-nordnes-eriksen/code-bench/README.md

 1. Repeatability: Benchmarks should result is almost identical results if you run the same benchmark multiple times.
 This is surprisingly difficult to achieve.
 2. Comparability: It should be possible to compare the results from one test case to another.
+3. Accuracy: The numbers you read should be close to what you would see if running outside of the benchmark. code-bench usually reports slightly lower than expected in order to improve the above two concepts.

 # Things to keep in mind when benchmarking